76creates/stickers/README.md

 Easy to create responsive grids that scale using ratios between these elements.

 ## Table 🍰
-Responsive, x/y scrollable table using FlexBox.<br>
+Responsive, x/y scrollable, sortable table using FlexBox.<br>
-Tabel viewer with ability to get the content of the cell over which the cursor is placed at.
+Tabel viewer with ability to get the content of the cell over which the cursor is placed at and sort the data by column.
+Sorting supports basic number and string type so number sorting is possible 🎉
 ##### TODO
 - filtering
-- sorting
+- sorting ✅

 ## Demo
 ### FlexBox+Table Demo